 While due diligence may not be the most exciting topic, being able to evaluate and understand a potential partner, buyer, or acquisition is important to all growing companies.
+A virtual dataroom supports companies within these processes.
 The three primary categories of due diligence are legal, financial, and strategic.
 Although they have traditionally been distinct, an effective due diligence program combines elements of all three areas.
 In this guide, readers can learn about how legal and financial due diligence relate to strategic due diligence and how a data room can help organizations securely share important information during the due diligence process.

 Legal Due Diligence

 In the legal due diligence process, the goal is to examine the legal foundation of the transaction.
 For instance, a buyer may want to ensure the acquisition holds IP rights that are crucial to the company’s future success.
 Other areas to be explored include those listed in the section below.

 - Upcoming litigation